tkurtbond/tkurtbond.github.io/posts/2008/12/06/str-micro-string-api-for-c.rst

 handling and has only very painful facilities for dynamically allocating complex data structures and working with them.

+[2019-11-09: I was writing a program to get e-mails from VMS Mail using the callable interface, then parse the body of the email into a form that could be further processed by POISE DMS programs.]

 .. _µstr: http://www.and.org/ustr/